 Eligibility Criteria

 Weatherstripping or doors sweeps must be installed on doors of a conditioned and/or heated space.
 Treated doors must have visible gaps of at least 1/8–3/4 inches along the outside edge of the door.
-A space with interior vestibule doors is not eligible.
+Spaces with interior vestibule doors are not eligible.

 Baseline Condition